Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-If you allow your dog to develop heartworm something must be done.
-Eventually the dog will die of congestive heart failure if not treated.
+If you allow your dog to develop heartworm, something must be done.
+If left untreated, the dog will eventually die of congestive heart failure.

-Conventional heartworm treatment, however, is expensive, painful and dangerous; this article will let you know of the alternative.
+Conventional heartworm treatment, however, is expensive, painful, and dangerous; this article will let you know about the alternative.
 It will discuss:

 - the problems with traditional heartworm treatment

 - the advantages and disadvantages of using slow-kill

 - how you can use this method on your dog

 With conventional heartworm treatment, the worms die quickly, and if the family does not watch the dog carefully, the worms can cause a fatal embolism.
 This alternative is not quick.
 It may not even be the best alternative for your dog since there can be changes to your dog's heart while the treatment is working.